questionmark/PowerShellTemplate/classes/README.md

 ## Examples

-- #using statements to load enums etc from another module
+- `#using` statements to load enums etc from another module
+- param() block defining settable module variables (e.g. Questionmark.Azure.Provisioning)
-- Parameters for use within the module (e.g. Questionmark.Azure.Provisioning)
+- Constants for use within the module (e.g. Questionmark.EnvironmentVariables)
 - Enums used for validation / tab-completion in function parameters (e.g. Questionmark.Configuration)
 - Classes used for DSC (e.g. UpdateServicesServerDsc)
-- Constants for use within the module (e.g. Questionmark.Legacy)